Commercial insurance options

 Some industries have more risk than others.
 A home improvement contractor who carries tools and equipment to various job sites every day can expect to pay more than a tech firm employee who uses a company vehicle to run occasional errands.

 Your vehicle’s size and use affect your rate.
 A large semi-truck used to transport heavy manufactured auto parts can expect a higher premium than a small cargo van used to deliver packages.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Indianapolis than a smaller city like South Bend.
+It’s common to pay more for commercial auto coverage in a large city like Indianapolis than in a smaller city like South Bend.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as floods and tornadoes are also factors.
+Areas susceptible to weather-related events, such as floods and tornadoes, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Bloomington’s city limits is considered lower risk than a vehicle with a regional route that covers all of Southern Indiana.